 This is 30 week - 900 clock hour Medical Billing and Coding Specialist program will prepare the student to access health information for medical billing and coding.
 Students will be able to identify diseases, and assign appropriate medical codes to narrative descriptions of health diseases and procedures required for reimbursement, medical research, quality assurance, or risk management.
 Graduates receive a certificate of completion for Medical Billing and Coding Specialist from Rio Grande Valley College.
-Graduates of this program may pursue certification by passing national measures and proficiency examination with the National Center for Competency Testing.
+Graduates of this program may pursue certification by passing a nationally measured and proficiency examination.